Last edited 07/05/2022

 - North Carolina, Licensed Marriage and Family Therapist, 2209

-Ph.D.
-Counselor Education-Emphasis Marriage and Family Therapy and Play Therapy, University of South Carolina;
+University of South Carolina, Doctorate of Philosophy, Counselor Education-Emphasis Marriage and Family Therapy and Play Therapy

 As a therapist I bring Evidence-Based modalities to therapy and a holistic counseling approach that is attachment based and trauma informed that looks at symptoms as a reflection of undiagnosed root causes.
 I have worked in private practice settings, schools and a hospital setting.
 My passion is working with children, adolescents, families, individuals and women.
 My focus in therapy is to build a strong relationship with my clients, understand their world and help them find solutions to their problems.
 I use expressive arts, EMDR, EFT and solution focused techniques that help people establish goals and find direction in their personal lives.
 I believe that our physical health, lifestyle, diet, sleep patterns and significant relationships in our lives impact our mental health greatly and emotional being.